ibm-bluemix-mobile-services/bms-clientsdk-cordova-plugin-core/README.md

 | Javascript Function | Description |
 | :---|:---|
-initialize(bluemixRoute, bluemixAppGUID) | Sets the base URL for the authorization server.
+initialize(bluemixRegion) | Sets the base URL for the authorization server.
 This method should be called before you send the first request that requires authorization. getBluemixAppRoute(callback) | Return the Bluemix app route. getBluemixAppGUID(callback) | Return the Bluemix app GUID. registerAuthenticationListener(realm, authenticationListener) | Registers authentication callback for the specified realm.